CIRED/Res-IRF/documentation/source/input_2012.md

   DGEC) and the European Commission.
 The scenario used is equivalent to an average annual growth rate of fuel prices after tax of 1.42% for natural gas, 2.22% for fuel oil, 1.10% for electricity and 1.20% for fuel wood over the period.
 These lead to an average annual growth rate of the price index of 1.47%/year.
-- Population growth : based on a projection from {cite:ps}`inseeProjectionsPopulationPour2006` equivalent to an average annual growth rate of 0.3%/year over the period 2012-2050.
+- Population growth[^growth]: based on a projection from {cite:ps}`inseeProjectionsPopulationPour2006` equivalent to an average annual growth rate of 0.3%/year over the period 2012-2050.
 - Growth in household income: extrapolates the average trend of 1.2%/year given by INSEE uniformly across all income categories.

+[^growth]: The population is adjusted by a factor of 23.9/27.1 to take into account the difference in scope between Res-IRF and Phébus.
+The resulting average household size is 2.2 persons per dwelling in 2013, a value consistent with {cite:ps}`inseeMenagesToujoursNombreux2017`; it decreases with income to reach 2.05 in 2050.

 ### Calibration target